Göda

-Göda, in Sorbian Hodźij, is a municipality in the east of Saxony, Germany.
+Göda (/de/; Hodźij) is a municipality in the east of Saxony, Germany.
 It belongs to the district of Bautzen and lies west of the eponymous city.

 The municipality is part of the recognized Sorbian settlement area in Saxony.
 Upper Sorbian has an official status next to German, all settlements bear names in both languages.

 Geography

 The municipality is located within the hills of Upper Lusatia.

 Villages

 Several villages belong to the municipality: